Kabul Surgical Centre

 EMERGENCY’s Surgical Centre in Kabul was built on the remains of nursery damaged by a missile.

-EMERGENCY has been working in Afghanistan since 2000, when the organization began renovating and expanding a former nursery school in the center of the capital city, Kabul.
+Work started here in 2000, when EMERGENCY began renovating and expanding a former nursery school in the centre of the capital city, Kabul.
 The nursery had been destroyed by a rocket, in an incident which killed five children.
-In April 2001, this structure re-opened as a Surgical Centre for Victims of War and Landmines, and was expanded in 2015 to improve the facilities and increase the number of beds.
+In April 2001, this site re-opened as a Surgical Centre for Victims of War, and was expanded further in 2015 to improve the facilities and increase the number of beds. .

-The center houses an impressive number of facilities, including three operating theaters; an intensive care unit; an A&E; outpatient clinics; a laboratory and blood bank; a radiology department; and equipment for physiotherapy and CT scans.
-The center also specializes in trauma surgery.
-Since July 2010, however, the admissions criteria have been restricted to war surgery only, in order to cope with the influx of war-related admissions.
+The Kabul Surgical Centre houses an impressive number of facilities, including three operating theatres; an intensive care unit; an A&E; outpatient clinics; a laboratory and blood bank; a radiology department; and equipment for physiotherapy and CT scans.
+The centre also specialises in trauma surgery.

 Start of clinical activities: April 2001